AGALMATA

 Photo

-THE MADONNA CHATRON (BEFORE RESTORATION OF THE PAINTING) The shadow of the grained edge of the veil, finer than a hair, detail of the Madonna Chatron attributed to Raphael by Dr. Laure Chevalier (before lightening the varnish oxidized). ©Photography Raphaël Chipault / AGALMATA
+THE CHATRON MADONNA (BEFORE RESTORATION OF THE PAINTING) The shadow of the grained edge of the veil, finer than a hair, detail of "The Chatron Madonna" attributed to Raphael by Dr. Laure Chevalier (before lightening the varnish oxidized). ©Photography Raphaël Chipault / AGALMATA

 Photo

-THE MADONNA CHATRON (BEFORE RESTORATION) -The toe and heel have been corrected; the leg has been moved slightly (the repentance extends to the calf).
+THE CHATRON MADONNA (BEFORE RESTORATION) -The toe and heel have been corrected; the leg has been moved slightly (the repentance extends to the calf).
 As the painting is unfinished, these corrections have remained visible. ©Photography Raphaël Chipault / AGALMATA

 Photo